 Recovery Expectations Are Pushing Equity Markets Higher And Creating Inflation Fears

 The US and the UK have now provided at least some vaccination protection to more than a third of the population.
 And while the level of vaccination protection in Europe is still low, it has begun to accelerate; it is reasonable to assume that along with the US and the UK, most of the European population will be fully vaccinated by late summer.
-In anticipation of a vaccine-led, fiscal spending supported economic recovery, equity markets have risen strongly from the lows last year, with the materials sector rising 72% in the twelve months to the 31st of March.
+In anticipation of a vaccine-led, fiscal spending supported economic recovery, equity markets have risen strongly from the lows last year, led by the materials sector which has risen 72% in the twelve months to the 31st of March.
 As we tentatively emerge into the next, more hopeful, stage of the pandemic, market enthusiasm, COVID-induced supply chain disruption, fragile global trading systems and rising US bond yields have begun to focus investors on the outlook for and implications of any rise in inflation on economies, real returns and monetary policy.